The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 1. Next, enter the command “list disk” and press Enter again.

 1. Let's look at the result.
-If there is an asterisk next to the partition, then the disk is using GPT technology.
-Accordingly, on the contrary, if it is not there, you have an MBR.
+If there is an asterisk icon next to the partition, it means the disk uses GPT technology.
+Accordingly, on the contrary, if it is not there, you have MBR.

-If you are convinced that GPT is present, proceed to the instructions for solving the problem of the impossibility of installing Windows by converting the master boot record of the selected disk to MBR.
+If you are convinced of the presence of GPT, proceed to the instructions for solving the problem of the inability to install Windows by converting the master boot record of the selected disk to MBR.

 How to convert GPT to MBR?

-Due to constant updates to the operating system itself and UEFI technology (GPT), the options below may differ or not work at all.
-If you encounter such difficulty, just move on to the next method.
+In view of constant updates the operating system itself and UEFI technology (GPT), the options below may differ or may not work at all.
+If you encounter such difficulty, simply move on to the next method.

 Attention: some algorithms for solving the problem described in this article provide complete removal all data.
 Only one way leaves them in place.
-So read the description carefully before you get started!
+Therefore, read the description carefully before getting started!

-This option provides for changing the type of only the disk that is secondary.
-That is, if you are trying to transfer the partition on which Windows is installed and running, nothing will come of it.
+This option involves changing the type of only the disk that is secondary.
+That is, if you are trying to transfer a partition on which Windows is installed and running, nothing will work.

-1. Using the search, we find there a tool called "Administration".
-To do this, simply enter search query and choose desired option from issue.
+1. Using the search, we find a tool called “Administration”.
+To do this, simply enter search query and choose the right option from the issue.

 1. Go to the “Computer Management” item.